Cricket’s Shorthand Course

 Slow Dictation

 Remember to correct your work and practice difficult sections after each dictation.
+See Practicing Problem Areas below for more advice.

 Faster Dictation